magpie-ea/magpie-backend/README.md

 5. Run `heroku create --buildpack "https://github.com/HashNuke/heroku-buildpack-elixir.git"`

-6. Run `heroku buildpacks:add https://github.com/gjaldon/heroku-buildpack-phoenix-static.git`

    (Note: Although the command line output tells you to run `git push heroku master`, don't do it yet.)

-7. Run `heroku buildpacks:add https://github.com/chrismcg/heroku-buildpack-elixir-mix-release`
+6. Run `heroku buildpacks:add https://github.com/chrismcg/heroku-buildpack-elixir-mix-release`

 7. You may want to change the application name instead of using the default name.
 In that case, run `heroku apps:rename newname`.